 7. I know I saw a wolf, so where do I report it?

 The Washington Department of Fish and Wildlife (WDFW) and the U.S. Fish & Wildlife Service keep track of wolf sightings and other evidence (tracks, scat, howling, photos from motion-sensitive remote cameras).
 The best way to make a report is online here or through the toll-free reporting hotline, 1-888-584-9038.

 8. Do wolves attack people?

-Very rarely.
+Attacks by wild wolves on people are almost nonexistent in North America.
 Wild wolves generally fear and avoid people.
 In the past 60 years, there have been two wolf-caused human fatalities in North America; both occurred in Canada and Alaska.
 There have been no physical attacks on people by wolves in Idaho, Montana, or Wyoming from the time wolf recovery began in the 1980s until the present.

 9. Do wolves attack dogs?

 Yes.
 Wolves view dogs as competitors or territorial intruders and have attacked and killed them, especially in remote areas.
 Owners of dogs need to aware of the potential risk to their dogs if they are in wolf habitat.
 Owners also need to take responsibility for their dogs in areas where wolves live, keeping them controlled and not letting them run wild or unattended.
 Packs of domestic dogs are known to get into all kinds of trouble - including harassing, attacking, and killing livestock.